John Mare (painter): Life

 Mare is believed to have moved to North Carolina by 1778; he is last recorded in New York the year prior.
 The reason for the move is unknown; however, while Mare had been nearly the only painter in New York City for much of his early career, competing only with Lawrence Kilburn for custom, the arrival of John Durand and Abraham Delanoy on the scene may have influenced his decision somewhat.
 In Edenton he became a businessman, apparently abandoning painting once and for all; no record of any artwork by Mare in North Carolina has yet been found.
 By 1780 he had become a partner in the firm Mare & Cooley, and had taken out one-sixteenth interest in the schooner Ostrich.
 For some fifteen years he was successful, opening trade with the West Indies and acquiring property in surrounding counties; he is also known to have owned slaves.
 However, he fell into financial difficulty in his last years, and appears to have suffered from a debilitating illness as well, which may have prevented his putting his affairs in order.

 Mare was a supporter of the Revolutionary cause from the time he came to North Carolina, providing supplies for the state's troops during the war.
 When Albemarle Sound was invaded by the British, he contributed £1,000 to the effort to battle their forces.
 In 1780 a ship of which he was part owner, the Fair American, was captured by the British, causing him significant financial loss; among its passengers, who were transported to London, was future congressman Thomas Wynns.

 Mare married again while in North Carolina, in 1784; his second wife was Marion Boyd Wells, a widow.
 Little else is known of her save that she and her sister Lydia had been signatories to the resolutions of the Edenton Tea Party.
 She died long before him, leaving him two young daughters, Mary and Elizabeth Ann.
-He was a member of St. Paul's Church, and may have been buried in its churchyard; the exact date of his death is unknown, as no obituaries have been found either in the press or in Masonic records of the era.
+He was a member of St. Paul's Church, Edenton, and may have been buried in its churchyard; the exact date of his death is unknown, as no obituaries have been found either in the press or in Masonic records of the era.
 At his death he left almost nothing to his children, who were taken in by the family of their aunt Lydia.

 Mare's nephew, son of Mary, was the painter William Joseph Williams.